elephantmipt/compressors/README.md

 # Compressors

+_Warning!
+Deep alpha version_

-Compressors is the library with a lot of pipelines connected with model compression without significantly performance lose.
+Compressors is a library with a lot of pipelines connected with model compression without significantly performance lose.

 ## Why Compressors?